DeyvidTheWise/Logic-Course-Assignment/README.md

 - Es kann komplexer sein, ihn im Vergleich zu standardmäßigen DFS-Methoden zu implementieren.

 **Zeitkomplexität:** Hängt von der gewählten Heuristik und dem Problemfall ab.

+# Tower of Hanoi Problem

+The Tower of Hanoi is a classic puzzle that consists of three rods and a number of disks of different sizes, which can slide onto any rod.
+The puzzle starts with the disks in a neat stack in ascending order of size on one rod, the smallest at the top.
+The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules:

+1. Only one disk can be moved at a time.
+2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack or on an empty rod.
+3. No disk may be placed on top of a smaller disk.

+## Existing Algorithms

+### Recursive Algorithm

+The recursive algorithm is a standard way to solve the Tower of Hanoi problem.
+It uses the concept of dividing the problem into smaller subproblems and solving them recursively.

+**Advantages:**

+- Easy to understand and implement.
+- The algorithm is proven to work.

+**Disadvantages:**

+- The algorithm is not suitable for large input sizes, as the number of moves grows exponentially with the number of disks.

+**Time complexity:** O(2^N - 1), where N is the number of disks.

+## DarkAbyss Algorithm

+The DarkAbyss algorithm is an original algorithm designed to solve the Tower of Hanoi problem.
+It uses a combination of heuristics and iterative methods to efficiently move the disks between the rods.
+The name "DarkAbyss" represents the depth and complexity of the problem, as well as the potential for innovative solutions to emerge from it.

+**Advantages:**

+- The DarkAbyss algorithm can be more efficient than the recursive algorithm for certain problem instances.
+- Incorporates heuristics, which can lead to quicker solutions.

+**Disadvantages:**

+- The algorithm's performance may vary depending on the choice of heuristic.
+- It may be more complex to implement than the recursive algorithm.

+**Time complexity:** Varies depending on the chosen heuristic and problem instance.

+# Türme von Hanoi Problem

+Der Turm von Hanoi ist ein klassisches Rätsel, das aus drei Stäben und einer Anzahl von Scheiben unterschiedlicher Größe besteht, die auf jeden Stab geschoben werden können.
+Das Rätsel beginnt mit den Scheiben in einem ordentlichen Stapel in aufsteigender Größe auf einem Stab, der kleinste oben.
+Ziel des Rätsels ist es, den gesamten Stapel auf einen anderen Stab zu bewegen und dabei die folgenden einfachen Regeln zu beachten:

+1. Es kann immer nur eine Scheibe auf einmal bewegt werden.
+2. Jeder Zug besteht darin, die obere Scheibe von einem der Stapel zu nehmen und sie auf einen anderen Stapel oder auf einen leeren Stab zu legen.
+3. Keine Scheibe darf auf eine kleinere Scheibe gelegt werden.

+## Existierende Algorithmen

+### Rekursiver Algorithmus

+Der rekursive Algorithmus ist eine gängige Methode, um das Türme von Hanoi Problem zu lösen.
+Er verwendet das Konzept der Teilung des Problems in kleinere Teilprobleme und löst diese rekursiv.

+**Vorteile:**

+- Einfach zu verstehen und zu implementieren.
+- Der Algorithmus ist bewährt.

+**Nachteile:**

+- Der Algorithmus ist für große Eingabegrößen ungeeignet, da die Anzahl der Züge mit der Anzahl der Scheiben exponentiell wächst.

+**Zeitkomplexität:** O(2^N - 1), wobei N die Anzahl der Scheiben ist.

+## DarkAbyss-Algorithmus

+Der DarkAbyss-Algorithmus ist ein origineller Algorithmus, der entwickelt wurde, um das Türme von Hanoi-Problem zu lösen.
+Er verwendet eine Kombination aus Heuristiken und iterativen Methoden, um die Scheiben effizient zwischen den Stäben zu bewegen.
+Der Name "DarkAbyss" repräsentiert die Tiefe und Komplexität des Problems sowie das Potenzial für innovative Lösungen, die daraus entstehen können.

+**Vorteile:**

+- Der DarkAbyss-Algorithmus kann bei bestimmten Problemfällen effizienter sein als der rekursive Algorithmus.
+- Beinhaltet Heuristiken, die zu schnelleren Lösungen führen können.

+**Nachteile:**

+- Die Leistung des Algorithmus kann je nach Wahl der Heuristik variieren.
+- Es kann komplexer sein, ihn im Vergleich zum rekursiven Algorithmus zu implementieren.

+**Zeitkomplexität:** Hängt von der gewählten Heuristik und dem Problemfall ab.